MSc Mind, Language and Embodied Cognition

 Why study Mind, Language & Embodied Cognition at Edinburgh?

-- In the most recent REF, philosophy at Edinburgh was rated the best in Scotland and 2nd in the UK based on the volume of world-leading and internationally excellent research that we produce
+- In tthe THE Rankings of the REF 2014, Philosophy at Edinburgh came 2nd in Scotland and 7th in the UK based on the volume of world-leading and internationally excellent research that we produce

 - An opportunity to hear from a wide range of high-profile academics from across the world, with figures such as Daniel Dennett, Steven Pinker, and Simon Blackburn having visited the University to speak to staff and students

 - Our own Professor Andy Clark is one of the leading contemporary thinkers in the philosophy of mind, and is known in particular for his exploration of the Extended Mind hypothesis.

 One of the most exciting areas of contemporary research in philosophy of mind

 This programme comprises two semesters of taught compulsory and optional courses, followed by a dissertation